D-TheProgrammer/Projet_Youtube_Replica_in_XML_XSL_HTML/README.md

 The sidebar is interactive, with mouse-over on each tab and categories redirecting to respective YouTube pages.

-Videos are created dynamically from the XML information, are sorted alphabetically and are displayed accordingly.
+Videos are created dynamically from the XML information which are going to be transformed by the XSL and converted into HTML later, are sorted alphabetically and are displayed accordingly.
 They also refer to the videos in question.

 To use the program, simply click on the videos, subscriptions or other tab present on the page which is also Responsive.
 I also specify that you need an internet connection to load the different images.